 In a Nutshell

 Do you want the homebuying process to go as smoothly as possible?
-Check out these eight steps to buying a house, so you’ll know what to expect and how to stay organized.If only buying a home was as easy as clicking your heels three times.
+Check out these 13 steps to buying a house, so you’ll know what to expect and how to stay organized.If only buying a home was as easy as clicking your heels three times.

 In fact, buying a home takes some work.
 While touring houses can be fun, you also have to make sure you get all of your financial and logistical ducks in a row — one of the keys to a sound and relatively painless process.
 Let’s go over what the steps for buying a house look like — from setting a budget and getting preapproved to navigating appraisals and inspections.
 Once you know the steps to buying a home, you can begin your search with greater confidence.

-- Review your finances and credit
+- Review your credit scores and reports

 - Determine your down payment